expo/expo/docs/pages/eas/metadata/faq.md

 ### Faster feedback loop with validation

 EAS Metadata comes with built-in validation, even before anything is sent to the app stores.
 This validation helps you iterate faster over the information without starting a review.
-You can start the review process when everything is provided, and no issues are detected.
+Instead, you can begin the review process when everything is provided, and no issues are detected.

 > Make sure to install the [VS Code Expo plugin](https://github.com/expo/vscode-expo#readme) to get auto-complete, suggestions, and warnings for **store.config.json** files.